-Neen Sollars Community Hydro is building a 12.5kW hydroelectric installation at Tetstill Mill, Neen Sollars on the River Rea.
+Neen Sollars Community Hydro owns and runs a 12.5kW hydroelectric installation at Tetstill Mill, Neen Sollars on the River Rea.
 The project is funded by a co-operative share issue and owned by local people.
 The turbine will provide green electricity to the local electrical grid, corresponding to around 20% of the domestic power use in Neen Sollars.

 - practical generation of green electricity